Bryan Wagner (American football): Regular season

+Playoffs

 Personal life

 Wagner married Cleveland TV news anchor and personality Robin Swoboda in 1991; they divorced in 2015.
 Wagner taught physical education and coached sports (football and basketball) at Willetts Middle School in Brunswick, Ohio.

-On April 27, 2005, he was hired as the football head coach at Chippewa High School and announced his resignation on November 20, 2006.
+On April 27, 2005, Wagner was hired as the football head coach at Chippewa High School and announced his resignation on November 20, 2006.
 In 2017, he was hired as the football head coach at Sweetwater High School in National City, California.
-In 2020, he was hired as the head football coach at Hilltop High School in Chula Vista, California.
+Wagner compiled an 8–33 record in four seasons with the Red Devils.
+In 2020, he was hired as the head football coach at his alma mater, Hilltop High School in Chula Vista, California.